Great, let’s get started

 • yearly limits on hospitalisation, diagnostic procedures, surgeries, cancer care and other benefits

-• coverage for PHARMAC and non-PHARMAC funded drugs
+• cover for Pharmac and non-Pharmac-funded drugs

-• coverage for post-operative treatments and care
+• cover for post-operative treatments and care

-• coverage for dependents, including children
+• cover for dependants, including children

-• ways to get lower premiums
+• ways to get lower premiums.

-How to Make a Claim
+How to make a claim

 If you prefer to file claims on your own, we’ve outlined the general steps below.
 Be sure to check these with your insurer, in case they have other requirements for making claims.
 Some insurers may also advise you to download their app to submit your claim online.

-1. go to your gp
+1. Go to your GP

 Visit a general practitioner who is registered with the Medical Council of New Zealand.
 If they advise you to see a specialist, ask if they have a recommended clinic or specialist.
 You can also ask for an open referral, so your health insurer can select a specialist or private hospital for you.